What is the Elimination Period of an Individual Disability Policy?

 Balancing Cost with Speed: 60-Day Elimination Period

-Offering a compromise between cost and quick benefit access, the 60-day elimination period stands as a moderately expensive option.
+Offering a compromise between cost and quick benefit access, the 60-day period stands as a moderately expensive option.
 It’s suitable for individuals seeking a relatively swift response to disability without incurring the highest premiums.

 Optimal Choice for Many: 90-Day Elimination Period